 The Outer Hebrides offers a full range of events and activities throughout the year.
-Whether your idea of the perfect holiday is to absorb the peaceful tranquility and natural beauty of the Island countryside; or indulge in rock climbing, cruising on the open water or high adrenalin sports.
+Whether your idea of the perfect holiday is to absorb the peaceful tranquillity and natural beauty of the Island countryside; or indulge in rock climbing, cruising on the open water or high adrenalin sports.

-Tel: +44 (0) 1859560200
+Tel: +44 (0) 1851 672228

 The Borve Lodge Estate fisheries lie amongst some of the most beautiful scenery in the Outer Hebrides.
 The streams flow through rugged mountainous terrain and journey just a few kilometers down to the west coast and the famous white sandy beaches.
 Most of these streams provide excellent spawning for salmon and sea-trout and they flow in and out of numerous small lochs that provide the venues for targeting the returning adult fish.